 Penal Code 368 PC, California’s law on elder abuse, makes it a “wobbler” to inflict any of the following on a victim 65 years of age or older:

 - Physical abuse,

 - Emotional abuse,

 - Financial fraud.

 California’s “criminal threats” law, Penal Code 422 PC, makes it a crime to threaten someone with serious harm.
-PC 422 may be charged as a misdemeanor or a felony.
+PC 422 may be charged as a

 As a misdemeanor, criminal threats can be punished by up to one (1) year in jail.